msys2/msys2.github.io/web/docs/windows_support.md

 **2022-12-26:** Default _WIN32_WINNT bumped to Windows 8.1 for UCRT environments.
 MINGW32/MINGW64 environments still default to Windows 7.

-**2022-12-16:** The GUI installer dropped support for running on Windows 7.
+**2022-12-16:** The GUI installer dropped support for running on Windows 7 and 8.0.

 **2022-10-18:** New minimum hardware requirements for pre-built packages matching the minimum requirements of Windows 8.1 (CPUs from ~2006/7+).